Healthdirect Free Australian health advice you can count on.

 How ANZICS can help

-Information published on the site aims to inform about health challenges faced and provide helpful resources to assist recovery.
+Information published on the site helps to inform about these health challenges and provide helpful resources to assist recovery.
 The content has been developed by intensive care doctors, nurses and allied health professionals, as well as patients who share their personal stories.

-ANZICS fully supports strategies to improve the health literacy of their community and to actively involve patients and their care givers to receive timely, targeted and accurate information relating to the practice of Intensive Care medicine.
+ANZICS fully supports strategies to improve the health literacy of the community and to actively involve patients and care givers to receive timely, targeted and accurate information relating to the practice of Intensive Care medicine.

 Information lines / help lines